Republican Michels launches campaign for Wisconsin governor

 Michels, 59, joins a crowded field of GOP candidates, including former Lt.
 Gov. Rebecca Kleefisch, business owner Kevin Nicholson and state Rep. Timothy Ramthun.

+“Today begins a new era in Wisconsin,” Michels told a crowd of about 200 supporters, family members, Michels Corp. employees and others gathered inside a company maintenance building in Brownsville on Monday.

+“Enough of the political bickering," Michels said.
+"Enough of the left and right not getting along.
+We need to bring people together.”

-Michels, who along with his brothers runs his family business Michels Corp., could inject millions of his own wealth and shake up the primary race, which early polls have shown Kleefisch leading.
-Michels launched a statewide ad campaign Monday.
+Michels, who along with his brothers runs his family business Michels Corp., is expected to inject millions of his own wealth and shake up the primary race, which early polls have shown Kleefisch leading.
+Michels launched a $1 million statewide ad campaign Monday.

 The winner of the Aug.
 9 primary will take on Evers in what is expected to be one of the most hotly contested governor's races in the country.
 Evers won in 2018 by a little more than 1 percentage point, in the second-tightest governor's race that cycle behind Florida.